 The 2016 Rio Olympics scandal continued to haunt the games’ head of mission after his application to be released on bail failed.

-Stephen Soi, who is serving a 15-year jail sentence for his role that saw Team Kenya lose more than Sh55 million, had his plea dismissed by Lady Justice Esther Maina.
+Justice Esther Maina dismissed the plea by Stephen Soi, who is serving a 15-year jail sentence for his role that saw Team Kenya lose over Sh55 million.

-The plea was dismissed on account that there are no exceptional circumstances to justify his release from prison pending the determination of the appeal.
+Mr Soi’s plea was dismissed on account that there are no exceptional circumstances to justify his release from prison pending determination of the appeal.

 Soi, a retired senior police officer, and former Sports Cabinet Secretary Hassan Wario were in September last year found guilty and convicted for conspiracy to defraud and abuse of office.

 Wario escaped with a lenient sentence of three years in jail or an alternative of Sh3.6 million fine which he paid and got released.

 However, Soi was jailed for 15 years or a fine of Sh115 million which he was unable to raise and has been in prison for the last four months.

 Anti-Corruption Court Chief Magistrate Elizabeth Juma, while convicting the two, stated that their actions brought shame to the country.